Skip to content

 Scope: 172.16.100.0/24, 10.0.0.0/16, **192.168.0.0/30**

 Result: Cyanide will only poison hosts within the 192.168.0.0/30 subnet because it falls within the NodeZero hosts subnet.
-Relaying will occur against high-value targets that are within the scope specified and have SMB signing disabled.
+Relaying and coercion will occur against high-value targets that are within the scope specified.